The Anti-bot Solution to Scrape Everything? Get Your Free API Key! ๐Ÿ˜Ž

 3. CAPTCHAs

-They are used by developers to filter bots.
-These little guys will pose a simple problem that humans can easily solve while machines would require a bit of work to do.
-It's a simple test and, while it can also be solved by computers, it also requires you to work a little harder.
+Developers use them to filter bots.
+These little guys will pose a simple problem that humans can easily solve, while machines require a bit of work.
+It's a simple test and, while computers can also solve it, it requires you to work a little harder.

-There are a number of ways to bypass CAPTCHAs but one of the easiest we have found is by making use of ZenRows' API.
+There are many ways to bypass CAPTCHAs, but one of the easiest we have found is by using ZenRows' API.

-All browsers send a special header called "User-Agent" where they add an identifying string that determines which browser is used and its version.
-If a website is trying to protect itself from crawlers and scrapers, it will look for that header and check if the value is correct or not.
+All browsers send a special header called "User-Agent," where they add an identifying string that determines which browser is used and its version.
+If a website tries to protect itself from crawlers and scrapers, it'll look for that header and check if the value is correct.

 You can see the string specifies the browser, its version and even the OS that it's using.

-Of course, as with most request headers, we can also fake it through whatever tool we're using to scrap the website.
-But if you forget about it, then you'll run into a target that's filtering by UA and you'll get blocked.
+Of course, as with most request headers, we can also fake it through whatever tool we use to scrap the website.
+But if you forget about it, you'll run into a target filtering by UA and get blocked

 Browser fingerprinting is a technique that involves gathering different characteristics of your system and making a unique hash out of them all.

-There is no single way of doing this but, if done correctly, they can identify you and your browser even if you try to mask your identity.
-One of the common techniques involve canvas fingerprinting, where they draw an image in the background and measure the distinct distortions caused by your particular setup (graphics card, browser version etc).
+There is no single way of doing this, but if done correctly, they can identify you and your browser even if you try to mask your identity.
+One of the common techniques involves canvas fingerprinting, where they draw an image in the background and measure the distinct distortions caused by your particular setup (graphics card, browser version, etc.).

-Or reading the list of media devices installed in your system, that unique combination will give your identity away in future sessions.
+Reading the list of media devices installed in your system will give your identity away in future sessions.
 Others will even use sound to get a fingerprint, like how it's possible to use the Web Audio API to measure specific distortions in a sound wave generated by an oscillator.

-After all, if you're trying to scrape a website that has many of these limitations, then you're probably serious about it.
-If that's your case, consider investing some money and letting the pros handle all these problems for you.
+After all, if you're trying to scrape a website with many limitations, then you're probably serious about it.
+If that's your case, consider investing some money and letting the pros handle all these problems.

 Frustrated that your web scrapers are blocked once and again?